 We support service and volunteerism across the campus, in the local community, in the Rochester/Buffalo region, and throughout the United States.
-We foster relationships between SUNY Geneseo and the community, increase awareness and of society's needs, and work to address pressing issues through volunteerism and service.
+We foster relationships between SUNY Geneseo and the community, increase awareness of community strengths and needs, and work to address social issues through volunteerism and service.

 Looking for ways to connect and serve?
-Use the online Engage Geneseo request form to submit your interests and availability and we'll provide you with opportunities that meet your needs.
 You can find an internship, volunteer at a one time event, or establish a long term service experience - you tell us what you are looking for and we'll match you with a great opportunity!